Share on your favorite

 Way - A method, style, or means of doing something.

-友 means "friend, companion."
+友 means "friend, to befriend, friendly."

 Companionship - A feeling of camaraderie and shared experiences between two or more people.

-音 means "sound, noise."
+音 means "sound, melody, tidings."

-Sound - The vibration of air that is heard by the ear.
+Sound - Vibrations of air and other substances perceived by the ear.

 Verse - A song or piece of music.